teamniteo/bobtemplates.niteoweb/README.rst

     --> License of the package [BSD]:

-Your package is now ready.
+And your package is ready!
 Let's build the development environment and see if all tests pass::

     $ cd niteoweb.zulu
     $ make

-Great, you are now ready to start Zope in foreground mode: ``bin/instance fg``.
+Great, you are now set to start Zope in foreground mode: ``bin/instance fg``.
 Once Zope is up, point your browser to ``http://localhost:8080``, login as ``admin:admin``, create a new Plone site while selecting ``niteoweb.zulu`` from the list of Add-ons and voilá: a Plone site with your very own add-on